sindresorhus/electron-store/readme.md

 Electron doesn't have a built-in way to persist user settings and other data.
 This module handles that for you, so you can focus on building your app.
 Config is saved in a JSON file in [`app.getPath('userData')`](http://electron.atom.io/docs/api/app/#appgetpathname).

+You can use this module directly in both the main and renderer process.

 ## Install